Russian Hell: Russian Hell in the Year 2000 / Russian Hell 1

 The first Russian Hell video, also called Russian Hell in the Year 2000, was created by the group "The Islamic Army of the Caucasus".
 The video is about 2 hours long, and shows video from three separate operations.
 The film was shot by amateurs with no film training, and the footage is shaky and poorly zoomed in at several instances, with poor sound quality.
 It is presented in several fragmentary clips.
 The sound is instead replaced with a cappella music about fighting and dying for God.
 Only a few minutes of the video explain the background, while the rest is footage of the militant operations.

 The videos showcase Ibn Khattab giving a sort of "mission brief" to the militants.
 Afterwards, they move to ambush and attack a convoy of Russian soldiers.
 It also displays the execution and torture of several Russian soldiers that they had captured.
 During the attack, they shout "Allahu Akbar".
-Otherwise they do not actually contain much theologically material, other than "in the militants’ beards".
+Otherwise they do not actually contain much theological material, other than "in the militants’ beards".
 The tone of the videos is largely optimistic, described as "almost cheery", and focuses on camaraderie between the militants.
 The film was sold by Azzam Publications in the United Kingdom as Russian Hell in the Year 2000.